 <“Why not just use git submodules?”

 CocoaPods is not about downloading code.
-While it does do that, but it’s arguably the least interesting part.
+While it does do that, it’s arguably the least interesting part.

 What defines CocoaPods are the (cross) dependency resolution, (semantic) version management, and automating the ‘integrating it into Xcode’ parts.